-- 1.1 The meeting was called to order by the Chairman, Mr. E. Wiseman (Canada) on 14 September 1992 at 10:25 hours.
-Representatives from the following Contracting Parties were present: Canada, Cuba, Denmark (in respect of the Faroe Islands and Greenland), Estonia, the European Community (EC), Japan, Latvia, Lithuania, Norway, Poland and the Russian Federation.
-(Annex 1) - 1.2 The Chairman ruled that in accordance with provisions of the NAFO Convention, until formalization of the accession of Estonia, Latvia, and Lithuania by the General Council, these states were observers.
+- 1. Opening Procedures (Agenda items 1 to 5) - The meeting was called to order by the Chairman, E. Wiseman (Canada) on 14 September 1992 at 1025 hours.
+Representatives from the following Contracting Parties were present: Canada, Cuba, Denmark (in respect of the Faroe Islands and Greenland), Estonia, the European Economic Community (EEC), Japan, Latvia, Lithuania, Norway, Poland and the Russian Federation (Russia) (Annex 1). - 1.2 The Chairman ruled that in accordance with provisions of the NAFO Convention, until formalization of the accession of Estonia, Latvia, and Lithuania by the General Council, these states were observers.
 He proposed the Fisheries Commission would take no formal decisions until the opening of the General Council Meeting tomorrow, September 15.
-This was agreed. - 1.3 Mr. Svend B. Kristensen (EC) was appointed Rapporteur. - 1.4 The provisional agenda was adopted with the following amendments: - adoption of the Report of the Special Meeting of the Fisheries Commission, May 1992 (FC Doc.
-92/3) would be added to agenda item 6; - agenda items 17 and 18 would read: "Management and technical measures..." to allow for discussion of any specific measures in respect of individual stocks which were not covered by agenda items no. 7 and no. 12. - 1.5 A proposal by the Representative of the European Community that agenda item 18(i) read: "Cod in Div.
-2J3KL" was opposed by the Representative of Canada.
-However, it was agreed to revert to the matter when discussing the substance of that item. - i) The Representative of the European Community recalled his proposal to label this agenda item "Cod in Div.
-2J3KL" as all rational management must be based on the whole stock and explained that the Community cooperated with other third countries in joint stock management, irrespective of the share of the stock attributed to each Party.
+This was agreed. - 1.3 S. B. Kristensen (EEC) was appointed Rapporteur. - 1.4 The provisional agenda was adopted with the following amendments: - adoption of the Report of the Special Meeting of the Fisheries Commission, May 1992 (FC Doc.
+92/3) would be added to agenda item 6; - agenda items 17 and 18 would read: "Management and technical measures..." to allow for discussion of any specific measures in respect of individual stocks which were not covered by agenda items no. 7 and no. 12. - 1.5 A proposal by the representative of the European Community that agenda item 18(i) read: "Cod in Div.
+2J3KL" was opposed by the representative of Canada.
+However, it was agreed to revert to the matter when discussing the substance of that item. - i) The representative of the EEC recalled his proposal to label this agenda item "Cod in Div.
+2J3KL" as all rational management must be based on the whole stock and explained that the EEC cooperated with other third countries in joint stock management, irrespective of the share of the stock attributed to each Party.

-He then introduced a Community proposal (FC Working Paper 92/50) calling for joint action by NAFO in conformity with Article XI.2 of the Convention to set a zero TAC for cod in 2J3KL, taking into account the scientific advice and in consistency with the moratorium introduced by Canada in its own waters.
+He then introduced an EEC proposal (FC Working Paper 92/50) calling for joint action by NAFO in conformity with Article XI.2 of the Convention to set a zero TAC for cod in 2J3KL, taking into account the scientific advice and in consistency with the moratorium introduced by Canada in its own waters.